hashgraph/hedera-cli/README.md

 ```

 #### Delete Account
-Cli will prompt for key of account that is set for deletion.
+Cli will prompt for key of account(-o) that is set for deletion.
 Only the account for deletion can sign the transaction.
 ```bash
 # Deletes an account from Hedera, and transfers the remaining funds from the deleted account to the new account